YueLiPicasso/OCanrenTutorial/DefineTypes/helloWorld/README.md

 Within `ocanren{}` goes your
-goals, built using unification, conjunction, disjunction etc. The third argument is some boilerplate that does type projection (in case the answer is ground: no free logic variables therein) or reification (to provide pretty-looking, easy-to-read names for free logic variables in the answer).
+goals, built using unification, conjunction, disjunction etc. The third argument is some boilerplate that does type projection (in case the answer is ground: no free logic variables therein, to cast, or project the answer from an injected type to some "usual" type) or reification (to provide pretty-looking, easy-to-read names for free logic variables in the answer).